GCC DOA and TOA

 .

-[0;0;0] (by default)
+[0;0;0] ( by default)

-| ` real matrix 3 by N`
+| a 3-by-N real matrix

 Dependencies

-To use this parameter, set the Geometry parameter to Conformal Array
+To use this parameter, set the Geometry parameter to `Conformal Array'.

-[0;0] | `vector-column 2 by 1
+[0;0] | ` column vector 2 by 1

 | matrix 2 by N

-The Element positions (m) and Element normals (deg) parameters can be used to represent any arrangement in which pairs of elements differ from each other by certain transformations.
-These transformations may include translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to the direction of the normal.
+Parameters of Element positions (m) and Element normals (deg) can be used to represent any arrangement in which pairs of elements differ from each other by certain transformations.
+These transformations can include translation, azimuth rotation, and elevation rotation.
+However, transformations that require rotation relative to the normal direction cannot be used.

 Dependencies

-To use this parameter, set the Geometry parameters to Conformal Array
+To use this parameter, set the Geometry parameter to `Conformal Array'.

-Taper - change of directional pattern of antenna array elements
+Taper — changing the radiation pattern of the elements of the antenna array

 | complex scalar